Saevon/saevon.github.io/content/articles/personal/hello-world.md

  	<strong>Thank you</strong> for reading this far
 !endalert!

-Expect to see many changes for the next month (or a few more than that) as I customize this blog and personalize as much as I can.
+Expect to see many changes for the next months as I customize this blog and personalize as much as I can.